dwilmer/simple-php-parser/readme.md

 Example
 -------
+A small working example can be found in the three files name `example`:
-The `test.ldf` file contains the language definition for a simple entity definition language.
+- `example.ldf` contains the language definition for a small mathematical expression language
-A test file for this language is created as `test.edf`.
+- `example.expression` contains an example expression in the language described by the `example.ldf` file.
+- `example.php` is a small example showing the output.